 - Telephone: +44 (0)191 208 8282

 Steven Wang obtained Bachelor of Engineering (Chemical) from The University of Melbourne, Australia.
-In CSIRO (the federal research body in Australia) fluid mechanics and chaos laboratories, Steven's PhD concerned the motion of inertial particles in chaotic flow, externally supervised by Prof David V Boger (FRS).
+In CSIRO (the federal research body in Australia) fluid mechanics and chaos laboratories, Steven's PhD concerned the motion of inertial particles in chaotic flow, supervised by Prof David V Boger (FRS).
 Steven joined CSIRO as an experimental scientist in 2008 and developed GTL technologies using Australia's abundant natural gas resources.

 Upon completion of his PhD, Steven started his first postdoc and studied a Leidenfrost effect at Prof. Gareth H McKinley's non-Newtonian Fluid Mechanics Laboratory of Massachusetts Institute of Technology, USA.
 He did his second postdoc with Prof. Erich Windhab at ETH Zurich, Switzerland, and was working on food processing, a levitation physics as well as bubbly flow.
 While at ETH, he was also a project manager for an industrial project looking at mixing of shear-sensitive fruits in non-Newtonian fluids.
 In addition, he was investigating a novel fluidization technology for sterilization of food powders.

-At Newcastle, Steven is working on food engineering, a levitation physics, air filtration (PM2.5), bubbly flow and multiphase mixing.
+At Newcastle, Steven is working on a levitation physics, energy, bioinsipred engineering, bubbly flow and multiphase mixing.
 Steven is presently collaborating with the fluid group at Princeton University, power electronics group at Cambridge, fluid mechanics group at Imperial, Extreme Materials and Devices Lab at Northumbria, Environmental Fluid Mechanics Group at ETH, Fluid & Interface Lab at KAIST, Flow Control Group at Hokkaido University, Transport Phenomena Group at Kobe University, and CSIRO Fluid and Energy Groups.

 Steven won the IFS (Institute of Sustainability) grant 2017.
 Steven was a Victoria Fellow (2014), winner of ETH seed grant (2016), awardee of a prestigious Victoria Postdoc Fellowship, and awardee of a CSIRO OCE fellowship.
 He also managed to obtain grants that are relevant to industrial applications, including JRE2012, and JRE2013.
 He obtained best scientific image award, 2nd place, in annual conference organized by Competence Centre for Materials and Processes ETH (2016).